sosy-lab/cpachecker/doc/ReportTemplateStyleGuide.md

 - Do not use entity references.
 There is no need to use entity references like &mdash;, &rdquo;, or &#x263a;, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.

-- Use a new line for every block, list, or table element, and indent every such child element.Independent of the styling of an element (as CSS allows elements to assume a different role per display property), put every block, list, or table element on a new line.Also, indent them if they are child elements of a block, list, or table element.
+- Use a new line for every block, list, or table element, and indent every such child element.
+Independent of the styling of an element (as CSS allows elements to assume a different role per display property), put every block, list, or table element on a new line.Also, indent them if they are child elements of a block, list, or table element.

-- Break long lines (optional).While there is no column limit recommendation for HTML, you may consider wrapping long lines if it significantly improves readability.
+- Break long lines (optional).
+While there is no column limit recommendation for HTML, you may consider wrapping long lines if it significantly improves readability.

-- When quoting attributes values, use double quotation marks.Use double ("") rather than single quotation marks ('') around attribute values.
+- When quoting attributes values, use double quotation marks.
+Use double ("") rather than single quotation marks ('') around attribute values.

-- Use valid CSS where possible.Unless dealing with CSS validator bugs or requiring proprietary syntax, use valid CSS code.
+- Use valid CSS where possible.
+Unless dealing with CSS validator bugs or requiring proprietary syntax, use valid CSS code.

 - Use meaningful or generic ID and class names.
 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.